This is our third day in Poznan Poland, and we have been having an amazing time so far, and are so glad we decided to visit.

-Shopping, Arts and also a Business Centre “Stary Browar” is the centre of commerce and art, and was built in late 2003.
+Shopping, Arts and also a Business Centre “Stary Browar” is the center of commerce and art, and was built in late 2003.
 It is located at 42 Półwiejska Street, Poznan.

 Known as The Old Brewery, here we wandered into an amazing complex made up of three different buildings of 210 stores, partly joined by a large glass courtyard that opens out in the summer to an incredible outdoor area.

-This shopping centre has won awards for design, and I am not at all surprised.
+This shopping center has won awards for design, and I am not at all surprised.
 The building itself is art.

 The glass courtyard area looks out onto a huge statue.
 In fact, it is a functioning piece of art, and it is in the Guinness World Records as the largest working beer stein.
 This is proudly standing next to an art exhibition area, which showcases many famous artists and their exhibitions.

-Inside the Old Brewery you will find amazing creative pieces of art from all around the world.
+Inside the Old Brewery, you will find amazing creative pieces of art from all around the world.
 You will find sculptures, paintings, and general decoration that will amaze you.
 Intricacy places old bottle tops.
-Or old pieces of ‘junk’ that was rescued from the site when they were rebuilding.
-Below you can see some construction and other signs they found, so they turned it into a collage in one of the connecting walkways.
+Or old pieces of ‘junk’ that were rescued from the site when they were rebuilding.
+Below you can see some construction and other signs they found, so they turned it into an artistic collage in one of the connecting walkways.

-Overhead, old bicycle and other wheels have been placed together for an eye-catching display.
+Overhead, an old bicycle and other wheels have been placed together for an eye-catching display.

 Even this inside store, has an outside feeling to it.
 Everywhere you look in the first two buildings seem to exude style.

-The third and final building in this shopping complex is the newest, and is more like a shopping centre you may have visited in the past.
-Whilst extremely well presented, the building still houses many of the owners personal art collection she shares with the public.
+The third and final building in this shopping complex is the newest and is more like a shopping center you may have visited in the past.
+Whilst extremely well presented, the building still houses many of the owner’s personal art collection she shares with the public.

 This huge structure hangs from the ceiling, and the artist has several in the serious around the world.
 It opens I believe on the hour with moving mechanisms, but we decided to head on and missed that.